Course

 SolidWorks Fundamentals Workshop

-Please join us for one half-day session, [Date and times still TBD, but most likely April 29th, 2026], at the Coulter Center office at 722 Preston Ave, in Charlottesville, VA.
-Participants must have SolidWorks installed on their own laptops for this workshop; software will not be provided.
-You may use a work license through your employer or download the UVA educational SolidWorks license here: https://library.virginia.edu/data/research-software/solidworks-for-education
+Please join us for a one day session, April 29th, 2026, from 10AM until 4 PM, at the Coulter Center office at 722 Preston Ave, in Charlottesville, VA.
+Participants are STRONGLY encouraged to have SolidWorks installed on their own laptops for this workshop; software will not be provided.
+Attendees without SolidWorks may observe or follow along in Onshape, but no time will be allocated for installation, setup, or troubleshooting for any software during the session.
+For SolidWorks, you may use a work license through your employer or download the UVA educational SolidWorks license here (UVA students only): https://library.virginia.edu/data/research-software/solidworks-for-education

 Earn a microcertificate!